The Black Windmill: Writing

-The screenplay by Leigh Vance is based on Clive Egleton's 1973 novel Seven Days to a Killing.
-The story involves a British secret service agent, John Tarrant (Caine), involved in the investigation of an international arms syndicate.
-Tarrant's son is kidnapped and held to ransom, leading Tarrant to discover that he cannot even rely on the people on his own side.
+The screenplay was written by Leigh Vance, adapted from Clive Egleton's 1973 novel Seven Days to a Killing.

 Filming

 The film was made, in part, on location at Clayton Windmills, south of Burgess Hill, in West Sussex, England.
-It also featured scenes filmed at Aldwych and Shepherd's Bush tube stations.
-Also The Red Lion public house in the Duke of York Street A section of the film was also shot at Pegwell Bay, Ramsgate Hoverport, where Tarrant makes his way across the channel and sneaks onto the back of a bus which is on board the hovercraft Sure.
+It also featured scenes filmed at Aldwych, Shepherd's Bush tube stations, and The Red Lion public house in the Duke of York Street.
+A section of the film was also shot at Pegwell Bay, Ramsgate Hoverport, where Tarrant makes his way across the channel and sneaks onto the back of a bus which is on board the hovercraft Sure.
 At the end of the film it is stated that the film was shot on location in England and France and completed at Twickenham Film Studios, Middlesex, England.

 Reception

 On the website Rotten Tomatoes, the film has a 29% rating.